-Salad, a staple of healthy eating and a standard part of our daily diet, is typically composed of various raw vegetables and sometimes fruits rich in nutrients and fiber.
+Salad is a staple of healthy eating and a standard part of our daily diet.
+It is typically composed of various raw vegetables and sometimes fruits rich in nutrients and fiber.
 However, despite its health benefits, salad can sometimes be a source of food poisoning.
 This is mainly because salads often involve a mix of raw ingredients, which bypass the cooking process that typically kills harmful bacteria or parasites.

 Food poisoning from salad can occur if the ingredients are contaminated with harmful microorganisms during any stage of the production process, from the growing, harvesting, processing, storage, or preparation stages.
 Common pathogens that can cause food poisoning include E. coli, Salmonella, and Listeria, which are typically found in soil, water, and animal waste.